amt-abdulmanan-suleman/Travel-booking/server/README.md

 The Travel Booking Server is built to handle the backend requirements of a travel booking application.
 It provides endpoints for user authentication, managing bookings, searching for available accommodations, and more.

-## Installation
+## Getting Started

-To get started, follow these steps:
+To get started with the server, follow these steps:

+1. Clone the repository and navigate to the project directory.
-1. Install dependencies: `npm install`
+2. Install dependencies by running `npm install`.
+3. Create a `.env` file in the project root and set the environment variables listed above.
-2. Run the server: `npm run serve`
+4. Start the server by running `npm run serve`.

+The server will be available at `http://localhost:3000`.

 ## Configuration